Skip to main content

 Sexual Misconduct on Campus

 We encourage you to talk with your student(s) about their understanding of and questions about sexual misconduct on campus.
-You might find it hard or uncomfortable to talk with your studnet about sex, much less sexual misconduct.
+You might find it hard or uncomfortable to talk with your student about sex, much less sexual misconduct.
 Like many families of college students, it is probably on your mind, and it is important for your student to think about it too.

 What is sexual misconduct?